DocuWare/Intellix/doc/linux-setup.md

 The following minimum requirements must be met for installation:

-- Ubuntu 20.04 or Debian 10.
+- A Linux machine.
+We recommend Ubuntu 20.04, Debian 10 or openSuse 15.2.
 The installation may or may not work on other Linux versions.
 - 2 processor cores
 - 4 GB RAM
 - Optional: Access to SQL Server 2019